kngcr/kngcr.github.io/projects/electiontally.md

 In this program, I created a Candidate class and a main function.
 The class serves to store the candidates' details using the getter function, calculate percentages of votes recieved with another function, and a third function to display candidates' details in the required format.
 The main serves to create a Candidate class object and call the class functions, while also including code for formatting as well.

-Writing this program made me realize the complexities of C++ that differ from a language like Java.
-The use of namespace std to specifically declare names of classes, functions, variables, and more from the C++ standard library so that the compiler does not have an error identifying what function, for example, is being called; an indicator of how complex C++ libraries are to potentially share classes, functions, variables, and more with similar names.
-This project had enough complexity to not overwhelm, but still push my mind to mull over the intricacies of coding in C++.

 Here is some code that illustrates two class functions for calculating percentages and formatting displayed details:

 ```cpp